BDC Hamburger Icon

 1. Provide managers with relevant training.

-People with impostor syndrome have an inner critic telling them they are not good enough, that they’re frauds and that they will be revealed as fakes.
+People with impostor syndrome have an inner critic telling them they are not good enough, they’re frauds and they will be revealed as fakes.
 It doesn’t work to argue with this inner critic.
 It can even backfire.
-Employees suffering from impostor syndrome might feel more stressed if they think their managers overlook their fraudulence.
+Employees who experience impostor syndrome might feel more stressed if they think their managers overlook those feelings.

-Managers need to engage with employees who experience self-doubt instead.
-Educate managers at your organization on the various signs of impostor syndrome, and coach them to let their employees know that fears and self-doubt are a natural part of work life.
-An employee’s goal should not be to strive for supreme self-confidence, but rather better management of self-doubt.
-Managing these feelings can help them differentiate between what is real and what is the all-or-nothing thinking of an inner critic.
+Instead, managers should engage with employees who experience self-doubt.
+Educate managers on the various signs of impostor syndrome, and coach them to let their employees know that fears and self-doubt are natural parts of work life.
+An employee’s goal should not be to strive for supreme self-confidence but rather to handle self-doubt better.
+Managing these feelings can help them distinguish between realistic and unrealistic concerns.

 2. Build open relationships from the beginning.

-Your employees need to have trusted relationships so they can discuss topics like self-doubt.
-Mentoring and social activities can help employees feel more comfortable with opening up to other team members about how they’re coping with their work.
+Your employees need to have trusted relationships so they can discuss topics such as self-doubt.
+Social activities and mentoring can help employees feel more comfortable opening up to other team members about how they’re coping with their work.

-As a representative of the HR department, you should go beyond interviews.
-Consider adding mentoring to your onboarding process to help develop relationships between employees from day one.
-Let them know that HR’s door is always open if they need to talk about anything, including impostor syndrome.
+HR departments should go beyond interviews.
+Mentoring is an important part of a successful onboarding process and helps to develop relationships with employees from day one.
+Let them know that the door is always open if they need to talk about anything, including impostor syndrome.

 3. Play to your employees’ strengths.

-Impostor syndrome can make an employee feel like they have inadequate job skills and are fooling their co-workers.
+Impostor syndrome can make an employee feel like they are fooling their co-workers.
 In most cases, this thinking is false.

-However, impostor syndrome should also create a red flag for the employer.
-If an employee’s job description doesn’t align with their skills, you, as the employer, could be partially to blame for the impostor syndrome.
+However, impostor syndrome should also be a red flag for the employer.
+If an employee’s job description doesn’t align with their skills, you could be partially to blame for the impostor syndrome.

-Playing to your employees’ strengths can boost their creativity, encourage innovation and increase engagement.
-Plus, your employees will gain confidence and reduce feelings of inadequacy.
+Playing to your employees’ strengths can boost their creativity, encourage innovation and improve employee engagement.
+Plus, your employees will gain confidence and reduce their feelings of inadequacy.

 4. Have honest conversations.

-If employees start to exhibit signs of impostor syndrome or name the condition directly, the declaration should be taken sincerely.
-If you have struggled with impostor syndrome yourself, consider sharing your story, including triggers and how you overcome such feelings.
+If employees exhibit signs of impostor syndrome or name the condition directly, you should treat them sincerely.
+If you have struggled with impostor syndrome yourself, consider sharing your story, including what triggered it and how you overcame such feelings.

-Have honest conversations about company goals and what you expect from each employee individually.
+Have honest conversations about setting better business goals and what you expect from each employee.
 If an employee feels inadequate, ask them to explain why they think that way.
-For example, you could find that they have misinterpreted their job requirements, the position is not a good fit for their skills or they are lacking a welcoming work environment to thrive.
+For example, they may have misinterpreted their job requirements, the position may not be a good fit for their skills, or the work environment may not be welcoming.

 FYIDid you know

-Less than 10% of Fortune 500 CEOs are women, according to the Women CEOs in America Report, and just five CEOs are women of color
+Less than 10 percent of Fortune 500 CEOs are women, according to the Women CEOs in America Report, and just five CEOs are women of color.

 5. Create a supportive workplace culture.

 A workplace culture with severe repercussions for failure is likely to encourage perfectionism, workaholism and impostor syndrome among its employees.
-Take a step back and ask yourself if your company sees failure as a dead end or a learning opportunity.
-It’s vital to send out a clear message to your employees that mistakes happen and they don’t have to be a source of shame.
+Ask yourself if your company sees failure as a dead end or a learning opportunity.
+It’s vital to send a clear message to your employees that mistakes happen and they don’t have to be a source of shame.

-Encourage your executives, when appropriate, to share their experiences with failure and with self-doubt.
-Set the tone straight from the top that it’s OK to make mistakes and that being a leader is about managing self-doubt rather than constantly feeling confident.
+Encourage your executives, when appropriate, to share their experiences with failure and self-doubt.
+Set the tone that it’s OK to make mistakes and that leadership is about managing self-doubt rather than constantly feeling confident.

-By coaching your managers, building relationships that make employees feel safe to open up and creating a workplace culture that learns from failure, you’ll involve everyone at your company in stopping impostor syndrome.
-In addition, deepening the relationship will help your employees do their best and ensure that your organization is a positive and productive workplace.
+By coaching your managers, building relationships that make employees feel safe to open up, and creating a workplace culture that learns from failure, you’ll involve everyone in your organization in stopping impostor syndrome.
+In addition, deepening the relationship will help your employees do their best and ensure a positive and productive workplace.

-Listening to the marginalized and being transparent about hurdles and biases build trust.
+Listening to and being transparent about hurdles and biases can build trust.
 Help employees succeed by consistently leveraging your influence for promotions and equal benefits.

 7. Take inclusion to the next level.